Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 iExpressions rock!
 They take your work to the next level.
 You really owe it to yourself to try iExpressions - it makes creating Expressions in AE a cinch.
 It's about time someone created something like this for AE.
 Chris Bobotis, Mettle Communications Inc

-- more than 100 iExpressions in seven categories
+- more than 100 iExpressions in eight categories

 - easy interfaces instead of program code